hvlabat/nhs_income_vs_inflation/README.md

 **".Rhistory"** - Contains a history of the commands entered, generally unimportant.

+**".Rprofile"** - USed to  set options and environment variables, set-up by renv to maintain version control

 **"codebook.txt"** - File describing the nature of the data found in the **"refined"**" data folder of this project.

 **"data"** - Contains the **"raw"**" data used in this project, the source of which is outlined above.
 The **"refined"**" data folder contains the processed data from this project, described below.

 **"docs"** - Contains the scripts used to test the code used in the **"index.Rmd"** file.
 The file **"007_shiny_script.R"** is the test-code for the main visualisation of this project.
 However, the main visualisation itself is found in the index file, outlined beflow.

-**"index.Rmd" / "index.html"** - The R Markdown file intended to be marked for the assessment of this module. **This contains the main visualisation of the project.**
+**"index.Rmd"** - The R Markdown file intended to be marked for the assessment of this module. *This contains the main visualisation of the project.*

 **"nhs_income_vs_inflation.Rproj"** - The R Project file of this project.
 Must be run if the scripts in **"docs"** are to work correctly.